Change

 The IHI Group is creating a working environment where LGBTQ+ employees can reach their full potential regardless of sexual orientation or gender identity.

-The IHI Group actively engages in LGBTQ+ ally*1 activities.
-The Group believes that expanding the ally mindset of not denying, judging, or spreading creates a workplace environment where everyone can work comfortably.
-Striving to promote understanding among all of its employees in Japan, the Group established an e-learning program and has made information available through the company intranet.
-Currently, there are over 3,000 people who have declared themselves allies.
+To take just one example, the IHI Group actively engages in LGBTQ+ ally*1 activities.
+The Group believes that expanding the ally mindset of not denying the SOGI*2 identity of anyone, not judging, and not talking about people’s identity to others without their consent, help to realize a workplace environment where everyone can work comfortably.
+Striving to promote understanding among all of its employees in Japan, the Group has established an e-learning program and has made information available through the company intranet.
+As a result of these efforts, there are now over 3,000 people who have declared themselves allies.

 In addition, IHI has also set up various different personnel programs.
-With the exception of congratulatory and/or condolence money, special paid leave, and other welfare and work benefits excluded due to legal requirements, same-sex partners are treated no differently than spouses.
-IHI has also developed a system for managing labor based on business name and self-identified gender.
-Moreover, IHI has a system in place for accepting consultations regarding SOGI harassment*2 at its harassment consultation desk, as well as a counter where people can anonymously seek consultation regarding LGBTQ+ support.
+With the exception of congratulatory and/or condolence money, special paid leave, and other welfare and work benefits that are excluded due to legal requirements, same-sex partners are treated no differently than spouses.
+IHI has also developed a system for managing labor based on the name that employees adopt for business purposes and self-identified gender.
+Moreover, IHI has a system in place for accepting consultations regarding SOGI harassment*3 at its harassment consultation desk, as well as a contact window where people can anonymously seek consultation regarding LGBTQ+ support.

 1. Ally: Allies refer to people who understand and support LGBTQ+.
 Anyone can be an ally, even if they do not identify as LGBTQ+.